flatironinstitute/cpp2doc_webdemo/docs/cpp-api/nda/allocators/mallocator/deallocate.md

 # List of overloads.
 Edit only the desc
 overloads:

-  - signature: void deallocate(struct nda::allocators::blk_t b) noexcept
+  - signature: static void deallocate(struct nda::allocators::blk_t b) noexcept
     desc: ""

 # Long description.
 Any Markdown, with code, latex, multiline with |